theSafdarAwan/fused.nvim/README.md

 ## Contribution

 Well i created this theme on my own.
-If you want to contribute the create a PR.
+If you want to contribute then create a PR.
 I would love that.